Likver/od-harvey-fork/README.md

 [![Patreon](https://cdn.discordapp.com/attachments/259754869626241024/844311810211708928/Patreon.png)](https://www.patreon.com/osudroid)

 osu!droid is a free-to-play circle clicking rhythm game for Android devices.
 It was a game hatched many years ago by the [osu!](https://osu.ppy.sh/home) community.
 This project is now being developed by a small group of fans and also with the help of foreign friends.

-## Status

-osu!droid is still work-in-progress.
-Some features are going to be implemented in the future but it's still playable and fun!